tazjin/kubernetes-letsencrypt/README.md

 [...]
 ```

-The certificate secret will contain four files named `certificate.pem`, `chain.pem`, `key.pem` and
+The certificate secret will contain four files named
-`fullchain.pem`.
+`certificate.pem`, `chain.pem`, `key.pem` and `fullchain.pem`.
+You can
-You can [mount these][] into whatever application you use to terminate TLS.
+[mount these][] into whatever application you use to terminate TLS.

-If required, you can configure these file names via the environment variables,
+If required, you can configure these file names via the environment
-`CERTIFICATE_FILENAME`, `CHAIN_FILENAME`, `KEY_FILENAME`, `FULLCHAIN_FILENAME`.
+variables, `CERTIFICATE_FILENAME`, `CHAIN_FILENAME`, `KEY_FILENAME`,
+`FULLCHAIN_FILENAME`.

-The secret will always be created in the same namespace as your service.
-Removing the annotation
+The secret will always be created in the same namespace as your
-will **never** remove a secret.
+service.
+Removing the annotation will **never** remove a secret.

 ## Certificate renewals

 Every secret will be annotated with the certificate expiry date.
+The
-The controller will refresh the
+controller will refresh the certificate and update the secret once the
-certificate and update the secret once the expiry date is close.
+expiry date is close.

 Currently this update happens within 1-2 days of expiry.
+The reason
-The reason for the short time-interval is
+for the short time-interval is that Letsencrypt has a long-term desire
-that Letsencrypt has a long-term desire to reduce the certificate lifespans so I am trying to be
+to reduce the certificate lifespans so I am trying to be future-proof
-future-proof here.
+here.

 ## Overview

-The controller first attempts to find a secret in the Kubernetes `kube-system` namespace with the
+The controller first attempts to find a secret in the Kubernetes
-name `letsencrypt-keypair`.
-This secret is expected to contain the key pair used for authentication
+`kube-system` namespace with the name `letsencrypt-keypair`.
+This
+secret is expected to contain the key pair used for authentication
 with the Letsencrypt service.

-If no such key pair is found the controller will create one and store it as a secret.
+If no such key pair is found the controller will create one and store
+it as a secret.

-On startup the controller will check all existing services for an annotation
+On startup the controller will check all existing services for an
+annotation

 ## Building

-All build lifecycle steps are handled in Maven.
-After determining your desired image name, you can
+All build lifecycle steps are handled in Gradle.
+After determining
-build and push a new image with:
+your desired image name, you can build a new image with:

 ```
-# Builds, tests and creates shaded JAR
-mvn package
+# Run test suite
+./gradlew test

-# Creates and pushes Docker image
+# Create local Docker image
-mvn -Ddocker.imageName='your/image-name' docker:build docker:push
+./gradlew dockerBuildImage
 ```

+This will build an image locally with the tag
+`tazjin/letsencrypt-controller:${VERSION}`, where `${VERSION}` is the
+one specified in `build.gradle.kts`.

 ## Contributing

-Feel free to contribute pull requests, file bugs and open issues with feature suggestions!
+Feel free to contribute pull requests, file bugs and open issues with
+feature suggestions!

 Please follow the [code of conduct](CODE_OF_CONDUCT.md).